Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download the `deploy.zip` file, which you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android/releases) of this project and extract the `Android_StockListDemo.apk` file.
+* Download the `deploy.zip` file, which you can find in the latest [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android/releases) of this project and extract the `Android_StockListDemo.apk` file.
 * Locate or install the [Android SDK](http://developer.android.com/sdk/index.html)
 * Install the `Android_StockListDemo.apk` in your emulator: